All Event Info

 To view a map of the finish area, click HERE.

 |IPODS AND AUDIO DEVICES||

 We do not allow the use of iPods, headphones, ear buds or other MP3 or headphone devices in any of our events.
 We believe using an audio device will compromise your safety and that of others by hindering your ability to hear verbal instructions or commands from race officials including course marshals on bicycles or to hear vehicles in the lane next to you or emergency vehicles on the course.
 You are sharing a narrow lane with runners of different speeds completing different race distances.
 In addition, there is live traffic in the land-side lane of Highway 1 during the race.
 You must be aware of your surroundings at all times

 Because the safety of all of our participants and volunteers is our first priority, we ask that you leave your headsets at home and instead let the incredible scenery, music we provide on the course, and your fellow runners serve as your motivation and inspiration.

 |HEALTH & FITNESS EXPO||

-The expo is held at the Portola Hotel & Spa in the De Anza Ballrooms across the street from the Monterey Marriott.
-The expo is Race Headquarters for Marathon Weekend events.
-Bib numbers, T-Shirts, gear check bags, bus passes, pasta party and post-race party tickets will be distributed there.
-The expo will be open Friday, April 28 from noon to 6:00 P.M. and Saturday, April 29 from 9:00 A.M. to 6:00 P.M.
+The expo is held at the Monterey Conference Center at 1 Portola Plaza in downtown Monterey.
+The expo is race headquarters for Marathon weekend events.
+Bib numbers, T-shirts, gear check bags, bus passes, pasta party and post-race party tickets will be distributed there.
+The expo will be open Friday, April 27 from noon to 6:00 P.M. and Saturday, April 28 from 9:00 A.M. to 6:00 P.M.

 |ENTERTAINMENT||The Yamaha grand piano at Bixby Bridge, Taiko drummers at the foot of Hurricane Point, belly dancers at mile 25 and much, much more.
 An eclectic mix of classical, jazz, and rock and roll provided by local musical groups are throughout the course and at the finish.|